Preparing Students for College, Career, and Civic Life

 Introduction to the New History-Social Science Framework

 This one-day workshop provides an overview of the new framework, including its focus on content, literacy, inquiry, and civic learning.
 There will also be opportunities to review portions of key chapters from the framework, experience framework-aligned lessons, and access online resources.
-Click on the date below to register for your choice.

 The Gilder Lehrman Institute Presents: Teaching World War I